cguttweb/nuxt-portfolio-blog/content/posts/javascript-scoping.md

 **Lexical scoping** - where scoping is controlled by how functions and blocks are placed in the code e.g. a function inside another function has access to the variables from the first function.

-Scope = space or environment where the variable is declared
+Scope = the space or environment where the variable is declared

 - **global scope** - top-level code variables are available everywhere e.g. `var`
 - **function scope** - also known as local scope variables are only available inside the function.
 If attempting to access outside of the function there will be a reference error.